RJMcBug/rjmcbug/README.md

-👋 Hello I'm **RJMcBug** and I plan to work on Minecraft: Java Edition plugins in 2021!
+👋 Hello I'm **RJMcBug** and I plan to work on Minecraft: Java Edition plugins.
 I'm currently a high schooler who is bored with his life playing video games and not having a social life.

 ## Socials (Places to contact me at)
 <a href="https://discord.com"><b>· Discord (RJMcBug#5594)</b></a>